 5. REWARD YOURSELF FOR STAYING SMOKEFREE

-Remember, quitting tobacco happens one day at a time.
+Quitting is tough, and staying tobacco free is a huge accomplishment.
 Celebrate your milestones, big and small.
 You deserve it!